Jale (band)

 Jale was a Canadian alternative rock band from Halifax, Nova Scotia, Canada.
-Contemporaries of Sloan and The Super Friendz, they were formed in 1992 and disbanded in 1996.
-They released three records in all (the albums Dreamcake and So Wound and the EP "Closed").
+Contemporaries of Sloan and The Super Friendz, they formed in 1992 and was part of the Halifax Pop Explosion scene in the 1990s.
+They released three records as a band (the albums Dreamcake and So Wound and the EP Closed) before disbanding in 1996.

 Career

 Jale was formed by four art school students in 1992.
 The guitarist Jennifer Pierce had earlier sung backing vocals on the album Smeared by Sloan.
 The other founders were Alyson MacLeod (drums), Laura Stein (bass guitar) and Eve Hartling (guitar).
 The band's name was formed from the first letters of the members' first names.

-Jale was the second Canadian band (after Eric's Trip) to be signed to the Seattle label Sub Pop.

-Jale's first album, Dreamcake, was released in 1994.
+Jale was one of the first two Canadian bands (with Eric's Trip) to be signed to Seattle record label Sub Pop, at a time when the music industry turned their attention to the East Coast following the success of Seattle's grunge music.
+Their debut album, Dreamcake, was released by Sub Pop in 1994.
+Two music videos were made, "Promise (Jimmybeam Majestic Version)", directed by Tyran George, and "Not Happy".

+In the summer of 1995, the band released the Closed EP on local label Murderecords.
+Music videos were released for the songs "Double Edge", and "Jesus Loves Me".
+The EP would be the last record featuring drummer Alyson MacLeod, who left Jale to join The Hardship Post.
+Mike Belitsky of the alt-country band The Sadies replaced MacLeod as drummer.

-In November 1995, Jale regrouped to record their second album, So Wound, in Chicago.
-Mike Belitsky of the alt-country band The Sadies replaced McLeod as drummer.
-So Wound appeared to contain radio-friendly hits in "All Ready" and "Ali".
+In November 1995, Jale regrouped to record their second and final album, So Wound, in Chicago.
+The band released a music video for the single "All Ready".
+So Wound was a consciously more power pop album than Dreamcake and received critical praise.
 However, Sub Pop pulled support for the album while the band was on tour.
 Only a few months after the release of So Wound, Jale disbanded.